common drive interface types#

 keying refers to the physical layout of the connectors so it’s not physically possible to plug in the wrong type of cable.

-power and data plug are seperate connectors with a split between the two.
+power and data plug are separate connectors with a split between the two.

 - sff-8482: serial attachment 2x unshielded connector